U.S. investors elevate India over other emerging markets

-NEW YORK (Reuters) - U.S. investors, buoyed by optimism about India’s economy and booming stock market, have been moving money into exchange-traded funds that focus solely on that country.
+NEW YORK, Nov 24 (Reuters) - U.S. investors, buoyed by optimism about India’s economy and booming stock market, have been moving money into exchange-traded funds that focus solely on that country.

 U.S.-listed India ETFs have added about $2 billion in net new assets so far this year, outshining other emerging market funds.
 That brings the total assets of the 10 India ETFs tracked by Morningstar to $6.3 billion, up roughly 47 percent since January.